PhoenixFury0000/-/readme.md

 ## 🌟 Thank You

-Thank you for choosing Moonlight.
+Thank you for choosing 𝚸𝚮𝚯𝚵𝚴𝚰𝚾.
 We hope you enjoy using it as much as we enjoyed creating it.
 If you have any questions or suggestions, please feel free to contact us.
 Your feedback is invaluable to us!

 ---